Last updated on June 5th, 2026 at 11:53 pm

 12) Osaka

-One important note is that Japan is one of the more expensive countries in Asia so that’s something to consider if you have a strict budget.
+One important note is that Japan is one of the more expensive countries in Asia, so that’s something to consider if you have a strict budget.

 13) Seoul

 With K-culture on the rise, people are flocking to Korea more now than ever.
-It’s definitely a location you shouldn’t miss.
+It’s a location you shouldn’t miss.

 14) Bali